tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 [bpy.data.objects['Camera'], bpy.data.objects['Cube'], bpy.data.objects['Light']]
 ```

 You can address any item using its *key* (item name) or *index* (order in the sequence).
 Index values begin at zero---so the camera is item `0`, the cube is item `1`, and so forth.
 For instance, you can use `bpy.data.objects['Cube']` or `bpy.data.objects[1]` to address the cube.

-Now that you can address different objects, you can manipulate them using their attributes and methods.
+Next, you'll manipulate the cube using different attributes and methods.

 ## Attributes and Methods

-If you're familiar with any object-oriented programming language, you've encountered attributes and methods before.
-Moreover, you've likely identified a few examples of those in the code so far.
+If you're familiar with any object-oriented programming language, you've encountered attributes and methods before---and you've likely identified a few examples of these in the code so far.
 I won't review every attribute and method in the Blender scripting API---there are far too many for that!
-Instead, I'll use a few examples to help you discover what's available; you can use the [API documentation](https://docs.blender.org/api/current/) to help you develop your own scripts.
+Instead, I'll use a few examples to help you discover what's available; you can use the [API documentation](https://docs.blender.org/api/current/) for the rest.

-Attributes hold values that control the properties of any object---for example, there's a `location` attribute that hold the coordinates to position your cube, and you use this attribute to reposition objects.
-You can reposition the cube using:
+Attributes hold values that control the properties of any object---for example, there's a `location` attribute that contains the coordinates for your cube, that you can use to reposition it.
+Try this code:

 `bpy.data.objects['Cube'].location = (3, 0, 0)`

 This positions the cube at the x-y-z coordinates (3, 0, 0).
-The cube was already positioned at (0, 0, 0), so you could alternatively use:
+In this instance, you're only affecting the x-coordinate, so instead, you might use:

-`bpy.data.objects['Cube'].location.x = 2`
+`bpy.data.objects['Cube'].location.x = 3`

 Run the script and the cube should move to its new position (Figure 3.3), three units away from the centre of the scene: